Scheduling Jobs

 Interactive Jobs#

 An interactive session on the cluster allows users to access a computing node in real time for tasks that require direct interaction, exploration, or debugging.
-Request an interactive job with the salloc command.
-If you have a quick job or you are preparing software to use later, an interactive session is the best choice.
-Let's start an interactive job on the ckpt partition.
+Use the salloc command to request an interactive job.
+If you have a quick job, need to test many commands individual that will later become the components of a script, or you are preparing software to use later, an interactive session maybe the best choice.
+Let's start an interactive job on the ckpt-all partition (feel free to use another partition if you like).
 We will specify that we want a single CPU with the flag --cpus-per-task=1, 10G of RAM with --mem=10G, and a maximum time of 2 hours with --time=2:00:00.
 The job will automatically end after 2 hours if we don't end it before 2 hours has elapsed.

 The output will look something like this: